 (Acquired July 2008) – The strength of Box Office Mojo has been the box office tracking data that it has been able to collect and share online.
 The acquisition was made by the Internet Movie Database (IMDB), rather than directly by Amazon.com.
-The site also includes analysis, reviews, and interviews, and continues to operate independently of IMDB and Amazon.com, though its likely that the data collected by Box Office Mojo about box office numbers, and film and TV credits is being shared.
+The site also includes analysis, reviews, and interviews, and continues to operate independently of IMDB and Amazon.com, though it is likely that the data collected by Box Office Mojo about box office numbers, and film and TV credits are being shared.

-(Invested in August 2008) – This company makes software to move some of their computing infrastructure onto the internet, accessible via “cloud computing.”
+(Invested in August 2008) – This company makes software to move some of its computing infrastructures onto the internet, accessible via “cloud computing.”

 Reflexive Entertainment Inc.

 (Acquired October 20, 2008) – The acquisition added significantly to the games that Amazon offers, and the Reflexive website appears to run as a standalone business with no sign that it is owned by Amazon except for CEO Lars Brubaker’s announcement of the acquisition.